 Canadian Pacific

 Canadian Pacific was established in the 1880s to build a rail link from Eastern Canada to British Columbia.
 Canadian Pacific pencils were manufactured by Dixon, Venus, Eagle and the Canadian Pencil Co. in several paint colors.
-Typically, these show the manufacturer and the words "Canadian Pacific" printed in the centre of the pencil.
+Typically, these are HB writing pencils that show the manufacturer and the words "Canadian Pacific" printed in the centre of the pencil.

 Canadian National Railways